dulikagamage/COMP3005-Final-Project/README.md

 ⚠️ Ensure these values are correct as they are loaded into the rest of the application and necessary for it to run correctly.

-Once that is done use the DDL.sql and DML.sql to run queries in pgAdmin4 to set up the database.
+Once that is done use the DDL.sql and DML.sql (located in SQL folder) to run queries in pgAdmin4 to set up the database.

 ## ▶️ Compiling and Running the Program:
 Verify that you have Python by running the following command in your terminal: